Resource Binding

 When a resource is bound to a Lambda function, the permissions to access that resource are automatically granted to the function.

-, the API routes are able to perform file download, upload, delete, and other actions against the bucket.
+Here, by binding the bucket to the site, the frontend is able to perform file download, upload, delete, and other actions against the bucket.

 Behind the scenes